roman-right/beanie-index-demo/articles/eng.md

-[Beanie](https://github.com/roman-right/beanie) - Python micro ODM (Object Document Mapper) for MongoDB, based on [Pydantic](https://pydantic-docs.helpmanual.io/) and [Motor](https://motor.readthedocs.io/en/stable/).
+[Beanie](https://github.com/roman-right/beanie) - Python ODM (Object Document Mapper) for MongoDB, based on [Pydantic](https://pydantic-docs.helpmanual.io/) and [Motor](https://motor.readthedocs.io/en/stable/).

 A few days ago Beanie **0.3.0** was released.
-The most important feature of this release is Indexes support.
+The most important feature of this version is Indexes support.
 In this article, I would like to show in examples, what indexes are needed for and how to use them with Beanie.

-As an example, I will create a geo service to search interesting places around.
+For this demo I will create a geo service to search interesting places around.
 Next functions will be provided:
-- Map files uploading to create the places.
+- Upload map files to create the places.
 Files in `.KML` format.
-- Search places by names and descriptions.
+- Search for places by names and descriptions.
-- Search places around by radius.
+- Search for places around based on distance.

 I will use FastAPI to handle the requests.
-It is very popular now and perfectly fits this demonstration.
+It is a very popular API framework now and fits perfectly with this demonstration.

 ## Data Structure

 To store the places I will use Beanie `Document` class.
-It is an abstraction over Pydantic `BaseModel` which provides methods to work with MongoDB.
+It is an abstraction over Pydantic `BaseModel` that provides methods for working with MongoDB.

 ```python
 from enum import Enum